Kaloshev/CodeAcademy/readme.md

 # CodeAcademy

-A collection of all the exercises and homeworks made during my time at the CodeAcademy.mk.
+A collection of all the exercises and homeworks made during my time at the CodeAcademy.mk

-## ova e proba12312